 Anne A. Madden, Ph.D. is a thought leader in the field of using natural, wild microorganisms for human applications.
-She brings over a decade of experience unlocking the power of microorganisms as a microbiologist and yeast wrangler in academic and industry settings.
+She brings over a decade of experience discovering and unlocking the power of microorganisms as a microbiologist and yeast wrangler in academic and industry settings.
 She is the scientist who developed the pipeline that lead to the discovery of these yeasts from insects.
-She also has experience communicating science and technology to diverse audiences as a published scientist and a public speaker who has presented at corporations, universities, and conferences across the globe, including at multiple TEDx conferences and on the TED main stage.
+She is also an experienced science communicator as a published scientist and a public speaker who has presented at corporations, universities, and conferences across the globe, including at multiple TEDx conferences and on the TED main stage.

 Chief Operating Officer

 Bill Zimmer is a brewery founder, an experienced enterprise salesman, and an entrepreneur.
 He brings with him the experience of founding and running the successful North Carolina brewery, Ecusta Brewing Co.
-He uniquely understanding customer needs from both the business and brewing sides of the industry and makes sure Lachancea’s natural yeast yeast technology meets these needs.
+He uniquely understands customer challenges from both the business and brewing sides of the industry and makes sure Lachancea’s natural yeast technology meets these needs.

 Along with a growing team, we work with brewers, world-wide distributers, and fermentation-lovers to develop and implementation plans that best suit our clients' needs across brewing scales and fields.

 The story of Wasp Beer